 You’ve decided to sell your home, and you want to get top dollar for it.
 That means you need to stage your home for sale — in other words, prep your house so it looks more appealing to potential buyers.
-You’ve seen the TV shows where homeowners spend thousands of dollars to bring in new furniture and have a designer arrange everything, but there’s an important detail to consider: You don’t have thousands and thousands to spend.
+You’ve seen the TV shows where homeowners spend thousands of dollars to bring in new furniture and have a designer arrange everything, but there’s an important detail to consider: You don’t have thousands to spend.

 Prospective buyers, particularly young ones, often can’t see past the homeowners’ decor to what’s most important about a house — the floor plan and the space.
 That’s why it’s important to make the home look as neutral and appealing as possible, so buyers will focus on the property itself.

 “Fresh paint is a really good seller,” Matze says.
 “Do it in trendy neutral colors.”
 Painting dated kitchen cabinets can also make the kitchen look fresh and new.

-You will also want to clean or replace light fixtures and cabinet hardware.
+You will also want to clean or replace light fixtures and replace old cabinet hardware.
 “It’s not a really expensive undertaking, but it really makes a difference in how the home is presented,” Matzke says.

-- If you can afford it, pull up the old carpeting and replace with new to give your house a fresh look.
+If you can afford it, pull up the old carpeting and replace with new to give your house a fresh look.
 If your home has hardwood floors underneath, that’s even better.
 Ideally, you should refinish wood floors but even just exposing them is good, Matzke says.
 Hardwood floors are desirable, and potential buyers will be pleased to see them.

 9. Make sure each room has a defined purpose